openeuler-mirror/docs/docs/en/docs/20.09/docs/A-Tune/application-scenarios.md

 #### Function

-Query the supported workload types, profiles, and the values of Active.
+Query the supported profiles, and the values of Active.

 #### Format